weecology/retriever/docs/pyretriever.rst

    'wine-quality']

-For more detailed description of the scripts installed in retriever ``datasets`` function can be used.
-This function returns a list objects of ``Scripts`` class.
+For a more detailed description of the scripts installed in retriever, the ``datasets`` function can be used.
+This function returns a list of ``Scripts`` objects.
 From these objects, we can access the available Script's attributes as follows.

 .. code-block:: python